James Murphy (soccer, born 1997): Monterey Bay FC

 Murphy signed with USL Championship expansion side Monterey Bay FC on February 8, 2022.
 Murphy was included in the starting 11 for Monterey Bay's inaugural match, a 4–2 loss to Phoenix Rising FC.
 Murphy's contract option was declined following the 2023 USL Championship season.

 Detroit City FC

 Murphy signed a two-year contract with Detroit City on January 25, 2024.
 Detroit declined his contract option following their 2024 season.

 Indy Eleven

 Murphy joined Indy Eleven on January 29, 2025 ahead of their 2025 season.
 He made his debut for the club on March 15, 2025, in a 1–3 victory over Miami FC in the USL Championship.
 Murphy scored his first goal for the club in a 2–4 away loss to North Carolina FC on July 18, 2025.
+He ended the season with 36 appearances and one goal in all competitions, exiting the club in December 2025 upon the expiry of his contract.

+Loudoun United

+On January 15, 2026, Murphy made the move to USL Championship side Loudoun United.

 Personal life

 Murphy has an older sister, Casey, and two younger brothers, John and Owen.
-Both brothers also play soccer, with John Murphy being a player for Forward Madison FC, and Owen being of the Montclair University soccer team.
+Both brothers also play soccer, with John Murphy being a player for One Knoxville SC, and Owen being of the Montclair University soccer team.